fleetdm/fleet/handbook/company/communications.md

 ### Headings and titles

-Headings and titles should give readers an accurate idea of a topic's content and help to guide them through your writing so they can quickly find what they need.
+Headings and titles should give an accurate idea of a topic's content and help guide readers through your writing so they can quickly find what they need.

 #### Static headings

-Static headings (`noun`) e.g., “Log destinations” are recommended for concept or reference topics.
+Use static headings (a `noun` or `noun phrase`) e.g., “Log destinations,” for concept or reference topics.
+Be as short and specific as possible.

 #### Task-based headings

-Task-based headings (`verb` + `the thing`) e.g., _“Configure a log destination”_ are recommended for guides and tutorials where the heading should revel the task that the reader is trying to achieve.
+Use task-based headings (`verb` + `topic`) e.g., _“Configure a log destination”_ for guides and tutorials where the heading should reveal the task that the reader is trying to achieve.

 #### Avoid _-ing_ verb forms in headings

-Avoid starting a heading with _-ing_ verb forms.
+Avoid starting a heading with _-ing_ verb form, if possible.

-_-ing_ verb forms are more difficult for non-native English readers to understand, translate inconsistently, and increase character counts in limit spaces, like docs navigation.
+_-ing_ verb forms are more difficult for non-native English readers to understand, translate inconsistently, and increase character counts in limit spaces, such as in docs navigation.

 | ✅ Recommended | ❌ Not recommended |
 | ---------------- | -------------------- |